mozilla/fxa/features/FxA-16-devices-view/README.md

 #### What is a "device"?

 By "device" here we mean roughly
-"a browser with an active FxA session token".
+"a Firefox browser that is connected to Sync with an active FxA session token".
 There is no separate notion of having multiple "browsers" on a single "device".
 Technically the concept is closer to "sessions" or "profiles" but these are not good names to present to users.

-Newer versions of Firefox
-may explicitly register themselves via the devices API and provide a custom name, push endpoint, etc.
+Each device is responsible for explicitly registering itself via the FxA devices API, and may provide a custom name.
-But we have many older devices in the wild that do not know how to register themselves explicitly, and we only know about them through their session token.
+Only devices that register themselves in this way will appear in the devices list.

+Older versions of Firefox
+that do not include device registraton support will therefore not appear in the list.
+We will not attempt to create "stub" device records for older devices, because keeping their metadata up to date would be too fragile in practice.

+Some concrete examples:

-* When I sign in to Firefox on my desktop machine to connect it to sync that instance of Firefox will appear in the devices view.
+* When I sign in to the latest release of Firefox on my desktop machine to connect it to sync that instance of Firefox will appear in the devices view.

-* When I have existing Firefox instances that are already connected to sync, they will appear in the devices view automatically.
+* When I have existing Firefox instances that are already connected to sync, and they are updated to the latest version with support for device registration, they will appear in the devices view automatically.

 * When I use a desktop machine